 Before joining the University of Arkansas, Professor Lens was a Professor of Law at Baylor University School of Law.
 Before entering academia, she practiced commercial and appellate litigation in St. Louis, Missouri.

-Torts, Products Liability, Remedies, Evidence
+Torts, Products Liability, Remedies, Evidence, Women and the Law

 B.A.
 University of Wisconsin-Madison (with honors), J.D., University of Iowa College of Law (highest distinction, Order of the Coif)